jlevy/og-equity-compensation/README.md

   If a company awards you an RSU or restricted stock award which vests over time, you will be taxed on the vesting schedule.
   You have been put on “autopilot” with respect to the timing of the tax event.
-  This can be a really bad thing if, on the date of vesting, the shares are worth a lot and consequently you owe a lot of tax.
+  This can be a really bad thing if on the date of vesting the shares are worth a lot and consequently you owe a lot of tax.
 - ☝️ You don’t want to confuse *restricted stock units* with *restricted stock*, which typically refers to a [direct award of stock](how-equity-compensation-is-granted), a